How I Overcame Obstacles to Travel the World

 “Whatever you can do or dream you can do, begin it.
 Boldness has genius, power and magic in it.
 Begin it now.” –Goethe

-Because when we commit ourselves in our thoughts, our words and our actions, we become unstoppable.
+Finally, we have to share what we’re doing with others.
+When we commit ourselves in our thoughts, our words and our actions, we become unstoppable.

 Preparing to Leave Security Behind & Getting Out of Our Comfort Zones